Backlink Relevance Explained (And How to Get It)

 - How to check for link relevance

-Things will start off pretty general and conceptual and gradually get more in-depth and specific with real-world examples of relevant links to make sure you really grasp this extremely important topic.
+Things will start off pretty general and conceptual before gradually getting more in-depth with real-world examples of relevant backlinks to make sure you really grasp this extremely important link building SEO topic.

 The following is an edited transcript from an over-the-shoulder video tutorial on link relevance.
 Feel free to read along, or if you’d prefer to watch the video that walks you through this subject – skip to the end of the article.